Ahmed-El-Zainy/machine-ticket-classifier/README.md

 ----------------------------------------------------------------------------------------------------------
     3.model_name="asafaya/bert-mini-arabic" -> Meduim
-    Just Use the Request Details as my main sentences Use FuzzyBuzzy Methods for making the classes and choose the nest part of it when number of classes = 9 in addition I balance the classes
+    Just Use the Request Details as my main sentences Use FuzzyWuzz Methods for making the classes and choose the nest part of it when number of classes = 9 in addition I balance the classes
     Classes: label_list_HARD = [Printer Issues, Uncategorized, Miscellaneous, Computer Issues , Network Issues , Maintenance Requests , General Hardware Issues , Peripheral Device Issues , Security Alerts , Job Orders]

 ----------------------------------------------------------------------------------------------------------